Inhaltsverzeichnis

 If you installed both the KDE and the GNOME desktops, use the following instructions to switch desktops.

-1. If you are logged in to KDE, select Leave+Logout from the main menu.
-On the following login screen, click Session Type.
++ from the main menu.
+On the following login screen, click .Select the GNOME desktop.

 See GNOME User Guide at http://www.novell.com/documentation/opensuse103/ for more information about using the GNOME desktop.